 Male Urinary Incontinence Specialist in Tallahassee, FL

-Male urinary incontinence is a condition where there is an accidental leakage of urine in men near the Florida Panhandle and Southern Georgia.
+Male urinary incontinence is a condition where there is an accidental leakage of urine.
 Urine is made by the kidneys and stored in the bladder.
 A tube called the urethra leads from the bladder, through the prostate and penis, before exiting the body.
 Around the urethra is a ring of muscles called the urinary sphincter.
 As the bladder fills with urine, nerve signals tell the sphincter to squeeze shut while the bladder stays relaxed.
-When males in the Dothan, Valdosta, Panama City and Tallahassee, Florida area suffer from male incontinence, they are encouraged to contact Dr. Kennth DeLay to learn more about bladder control treatment options.
+When men experience incontinence, they are encouraged to contact Dr. Kennth DeLay to learn more about bladder control treatment options.

 What is Male Urinary Incontinence?